One of the biggest influences on the self-publishing industry, as it exists today, was internet marketing.

 That’s the power of self-publishing.
 Unlike traditional publishing, when we find errors or problems in a book, we can fix them immediately.
 We may not be able to do anything about the books that have already sold, but we can fix the problems for future readers.

-But iterate and optimize goes beyond fixing and editing after the fact.
+But iterating and optimizing goes beyond fixing and editing after the fact.

 Remember our definition?
 Creating an MVP means making your book the best it can be, given the resources you have.
 That might feel a little limiting, particularly if you don’t have many resources to begin with.
 But here’s the good news: